PATRIC3/p3_docs/docroot/user_guides/index.rst

    as News, Publications, About PATRIC, Citing PATRIC, Scientific Working Group, Personnel, Collaborators, Related Sites, and System Architecture.
+-  `System Requirements <system_requirements.html>`_ - Minimal hardware and software needs for the user's computer in order to be able to use PATRIC's features and functionality successfully.

 A "PATRIC Quickstart" video tutorial providing an overview of the PATRIC website is available from the Help Menu .